kkuismin/mobile-programming-movieapp/README.md

 # MovieApp
-Movie app using MoviesDatabase API.
+Movie app for Android using MoviesDatabase API.
 A React Native project made as an assignment for Mobile Programming course.

 The user can: